Calluna | The Celtic Herb Spreading Across the Scottish Moors

 Conclusion

-Calluna is a resilient evergreen shrub that produces colorful blooms over an extended period and is deeply rooted in the culture and history of Northern Europe.
+Calluna is an evergreen shrub that offers colorful blooms for an extended season and is deeply rooted in the culture and history of Northern Europe.